mozilla/sumo-playstore-campaign/_articles/host.md

 ### Workflow

 * Introduction talk, why this work is important for Firefox in your region
-* Ask the attendees to watch this video (TO BE DONE) to understand how the tool works
+* Ask the attendees to watch this video (REPLACEME) to understand how the tool works
 * Participants go and log in to the Firefox for Android support tool and follow the instructions there.
 * Keep doing the awesome work and make Firefox better!